 Adipokines (leptin and adiponectin) are hormones secreted by adipose tissue (fat).
 They play an important role in long-term energy storage and have a major influence on reproductive function, blood pressure regulation, the immune response, and many other body processes.
 Leptin helps maintain body weight by regulating long-term food intake and energy expenditure.
 Adiponectin influences the body’s response to insulin and protects against type 2 diabetes.

-The objective of this MIREC study was to examine whether levels of these adipokine hormones in infant’s umbilical cord blood were associated with later development of childhood obesity.
+The objective of this MIREC Biobank project was to examine whether levels of these adipokine hormones in infant’s umbilical cord blood were associated with later development of childhood obesity.

-As part of a MIREC Biobank project, leptin and adiponectin levels were measured in the umbilical cord blood of MIREC infants.
-In the MIREC-CD Plus study, the weight, height and skinfold thickness of 550 children were measured once between ages 2 and 5 years of age.
+As part of this project, leptin and adiponectin levels were measured in the banked umbilical cord blood of MIREC infants.
+In the MIREC-CD Plus study, the weight, height and skinfold thickness of 550 MIREC children were measured once between ages 2 and 5 years of age.
 Skinfold thickness measures (an estimate of body fat just below the skin) was taken on the arm and back of each child.
-The child’s body mass index (BMI) was calculated as their weight in kilograms divided by their height-squared (kg/m2).
+The child’s body mass index (BMI) was calculated as the weight in kilograms divided by the height-squared (kg/m2).